SharePoint/sp-dev-docs/docs/schema/rightsgroup-element-view.md

 ms.date: 3/9/2015
 ms.audience: Developer
 ms.topic: reference
-ms.prod: sharepoint
 ms.localizationpriority: medium
 api_name:
 - View schema
 api_type:
 - schema
 ms.assetid: 2581816d-83ce-4206-9dcc-da6edd82ae52
 description: Specifies a permission that the current user must have to permit the contents of the Then clause within an IfHasRight element to be displayed.
 ---

 # RightsGroup element (View)

 **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

 Specifies a permission that the current user must have to permit the contents of the [Then](then-element-view.md) clause within an [IfHasRight](ifhasrights-element-view.md) element to be displayed.

 ```XML
 <RightsGroup
     Permission = "Required">